Dutch house price boom continues!

-- In Amsterdam, yields on apartments range from 4.5% to 5.7% in 2016, based on a research conducted by Global Property Guide.
+- In Amsterdam, yields on apartments range from 3.7% to 5.3%, based on research conducted by Global Property Guide.

 These returns are not princely - but they beat many other countries, given the security of the Netherlands, its stability, rule of law, generally vibrant economy, and good long-term prospects.